utilmeta/utilmeta-py/docs/en/guide/client.md

 The request function returns an `response.Response` instance when none of the previous templates can be parsed successfully

-!!!
-Tip “Returns the response directly in the API function”
+!!! tip "Return the response directly in the API function"
+	The response class you get from the request function is identical to the response class in API class (both are `utilmeta.core.response.Response`), So you can directly return the response from `Client` class as the return value of API function

 #### Custom Request Function

-In the above examples, we all use the declarative request parameter declaration and response template declaration, and let the `Client` class automatically build the request and parse the response according to the declaration.
-Such a request function is called ** Default request function **, and its function body does not need anything, just need `pass` it.
+In the above examples, we use the declarative request parameter and response template, let the `Client` class automatically build the request and parse the response according to the declaration.
+Such a request function is called **Default request function**, the function body does not need anything, just a `pass`.

-Of course, we can also write custom request call logic and response processing logic in the function body.
-Such a request function is a custom request function.
+Of course, we can also write custom request sending and response processing logic in the function body.
+Such a request function is a **Custom request function**.
 The following is an example.

 ```python
 from utilmeta.core import cli, api, request, response